MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 Hybrid features/Cloud search service application can be implemented on same SharePoint farm as mentioned above.
 When you try to establish a S2S trust via the Cloud SSA onboarding script or Hybrid picker, the authentication realm of the on-premises Farm is updated to match the Microsoft 365 organization context id.
 Within the script, we set it using [Set-SPAuthenticationRealm](https://docs.microsoft.com/powershell/module/sharepoint-server/set-spauthenticationrealm).
 Once the authentication realm is changed, existing SharePoint Add-ins fail to authenticate; users will get a HTTP 401 when they are redirected to the add-ins.
 You can read more about the problem as well and fix in the article [Provider-hosted add-ins stop working and HTTP 401 error after you configure SharePoint farm hybrid features](https://docs.microsoft.com/sharepoint/support/administration/provider-hosted-add-ins-stop-working-and-http-401-error-after-configure-farm-hybrid-features).

 > [!NOTE]
-> If you configure hybrid using Hybrid picker from SharePoint tenant admin, then the wizard takes care of the fix.
+> If you configure hybrid using Hybrid picker from the classic SharePoint admin center, then the wizard takes care of the fix.

 ***What are the out-of-box Cloud hybrid search service application crawl limits?
 Also, can I request additional index quota for my tenant?***